Helsinki : Responsible authorities

 HSL was established on 17 June 2009 by six founding municipalities, i.e. Helsinki, Espoo, Vantaa, Kirkkonummi, Kerava and Kauniainen.
-One new municipality, Sipoo, joined HSL in 2012.
-The other Helsinki region municipalitie may join in if they wish.
+Since then, Sipoo joined HSL in 2012 and Tuusula and Siuntio both in 2018.

 The departments are Transport System and Research, Public Transport, Customer Experience and Sales, Technology Solutions, and Administration and Strategy.